 About Alex Gregory

 Alex Gregory talks openly about the various leaders he has encountered drawing parallels and giving fascinating insights.
 Performing under the greatest of pressures in survival situations and on the Olympic stage, he has encountered it all.
-He captivates audiences with his emotional journey through the highs & lows in the pursuit of dreams.
-And he inspires individuals to consider what they really need to motivate them to greatness.
-Furthermore he shares his thoughts on which leadership styles really work and how teams come together to beat expectation?
+He captivates audiences with his emotional journey through the highs & lows in the pursuit of dreams, inspiring individuals to consider what they really need to motivate them to greatness.

 Bringing teams together became Alex’s gift, turning him into one of the leading rowers in the world.
 He prides himself on his ability to adapt to others and bring out his teammate’s full potential helping to create teams that regularly performed beyond expectation.